Ukraine's security forces struggle to meet rebellion in east

 KIEV The Ukrainian soldiers manning a checkpoint in the restive east gladly accepted the gifts of food and drink, a kind thought it seemed by local well-wishers.
 Twenty minutes later they had all fallen into a deep sleep, helpless to resist pro-Russian rebels who bundled them and their guns into three cars and spirited them away.

-Deputy defence minister Ihor Kabanenko deplored the rebels' "dirty tactics"; but, peculiarly humiliating and unusual as it may have been, the incident gave some flavour of problems facing ill-prepared and poorly led security forces.
+Deputy defense minister Ihor Kabanenko deplored the rebels' "dirty tactics"; but, peculiarly humiliating and unusual as it may have been, the incident gave some flavor of problems facing ill-prepared and poorly led security forces.

 Weeks of fighting have exposed 20 years of neglect of Ukraine's security forces since the 1991 collapse of the Soviet Union.
 Eastern rebels that Kiev and the West say are backed by Russian special forces benefit from political vacillation, disarray among the generals and field commanders unsure of their orders.